SunnyAVT/jetson_nano_avtcamera_tracking/README.md

 Scripts to automatically download pretrained Tensorflow inference graphs and checkpoints, then optimize with TensorRT (which I found as a critical must-have to even *run* on the Nano).

 Also there's nothing here that prohibits you from using your own Tensorflow model and then using the same scripts to optimize it with TensorRT and then deploy as described below.
-I have retrained a model from the zoo and followed these same instructions with equal success (I really needed that additional glass of beer class for... reasons).

-### Execution of live detection with an attached MIPI-based camera
+### Execution of live detection with an Allied Vision camera

-This will run the argus streamer for a MIPI camera compatible with the Jetson Nano.
-There are a number out there available, I happen to use the Raspberry Pi v2.1 camera simply because I had it around from another project and also because its shockingly high resolution for a $20 toy.
+This will run the argus streamer for a Allied Vision camera(GiGE or USB3 interface camera, CSI driver for AVT camera is not ready yet until Nov 2019) compatible with the Jetson Nano.

 ### Filter-based tracking of detections